openSUSE:Board election rules

 Election committee:

-None of the Election Committee are eligible for election as an openSUSE board member while serving on the Election Committee.
+None of the Election Committee are eligible for election as an openSUSE Board Member while serving on the Election Committee.

 Eligible voters:

-Only openSUSE members may vote.
+Only Active openSUSE Members may vote.

 Resignation: